-Until recently, postgraduate music education has barely explored the connection between the worlds of solo and choral singing.
-In this unique course led by Robert Hollingworth, a world-leader in the artform, you'll explore the subtleties of this sophisticated genre.
+Until recently, postgraduate music education has barely touched on the connection between solo and choral singing.
+In this unique course led by Robert Hollingworth, director of innovative solo-voice ensemble I Fagiolini, you'll explore the intricacies of this sophisticated genre.

 You'll explore how audiences receive this repertoire, much of which was not written with public concert performance in mind, and consider how this affects presentation and performance.